 4 cylinder engines are typically smaller and lighter than larger engines, making them suitable for sports cars and other high-performance vehicles.

-While twin turbocharging has many benefits, there are also some downsides.
+If you can twin-turbocharge a 4-cylinder engine, you’ll be granted many benefits.
+However, it also has some downsides.
 Installation costs are typically higher due to the increased complexity of the system.
 Twin turbocharging also requires supporting components, such as upgraded fuel injectors and an intercooler, which can add to the cost.

-Below are mentioned some disadvantages of twin turbocharging a 4 cylinder engine:
+Below are some disadvantages of twin turbocharging a 4-cylinder engine:

 Twin turbocharging requires additional components and installation, which can increase the project’s overall cost.